uktrade/py-node/README.md

 If you don'tr want to pin your Ubuntu or Node versions you can omit them from the tag name, the above image would also be tagged as `3.11-jammy`, `3.11-18` and `3.11` (given that `jammy` and `18` are the latest LTS versions of Ubuntu and Node respectively).
 The `latest` tag is attached to the image with the most recent versions of each of Python, Node and Ubuntu.

-Supported versions of each package are defined in the `build-all.sh` file, currently:
+Supported versions of each package are defined in the `build-ci.sh` file, currently:

 ```sh
 # All supported LTS versions